 (1) Paid Leave and Shortened Working Hours

-Capcom has established systems enabling women to take a leave of absence before and after giving birth, childcare leave and shortened working hours, and is promoting their use.
-Utilization of the childcare leave system in fiscal 2018 is outlined below.
+In terms of providing an environment that facilitates women, we introduced systems enabling women to take a leave of absence before and after giving birth, childcare leave and shortened working hours, and promote their use throughout the Company.
+Utilization of the childcare leave system in fiscal 2019 is outlined below.